ASKnetCommunity/ASKmobileLab/README.md

 ## Description

  **This Resource is designed as one of the  project outputs under the #ASKmobileLab project between Platform Africa and CC4D  to provide learners with a comprehensive understanding of data backup,protection and recovery practices in the ICT Training modules.
-It covers essential concepts, practical techniques, and tools needed to effectively protect data and ensure its restoration in case of loss or corruption**.
+It covers essential concepts, practical techniques, and tools needed to effectively protect data and ensure its restoration incase of loss or corruption**.

 ## Learning Objective
-**By the end of this resource,learners will be able to :**
+**By the end of this resource, learners will be able to :**

 1. Understand the Importance of Data Protection
 2. Identify and Implement Backup Strategies